For details of any restrictions or required approvals for keeping animals in Wellington, see:

 You need a certificate of registration to operate an animal boarding establishment.

-Discuss your proposal with an Environmental Health Officer who can advise about how to prevent problems with animal waste disposal or other nuisance issues.
+To discuss your proposal and get advice about how to prevent problems with animal waste disposal or other nuisance issues, contact an Environmental Health Officer on (04) 801 4444 or email email@example.com.

 Code of Recommendations and Minimum Standards for the Welfare of Animals in Boarding Establishments - Biosecurity NZ